san99tiago/java-barista/projects/FirstSteps/README.md

 # BASIC CONCEPTS IN JAVA
-This directory is my learning path in Java for the basic concepts.
+This directory is a simple summary/recap of my learning path in Java for the basic concepts.

 ---
 ## DATA TYPES